docker/compose/docs/yml.md

 Alternate Dockerfile.

 Compose will use an alternate file to build with.
+You still must provide a build- path with the `build`-key.

+    build: /path/to/build/dir
     dockerfile: Dockerfile-alternate

 ### command